 In a pivot table you might want to see a count of unique (distinct) items in a segment, instead of an overall count.
 For example, if pens and binders are sold in different colours, how many colours were there for each product?

-There isn't a built-in "Unique Count" feature in a normal pivot table, but a Distinct Count calculation is available for OLAP-based pivot tables only, such as those based on the Data Model.
+There isn't a built-in "Unique Count" feature in a normal pivot table, but a Distinct Count calculation is available for OLAP-based pivot tables only, such as Power Pivot, or pivot tables based on the Data Model.
 For other ways to get a distinct count (unique count), see the Count Unique Items page.